 Save with Turner’s comprehensive recurring pest control service

 If you have an existing infestation, the rodent extermination pros at Turner Pest Control can provide a one-time treatment with a 30-day or 90-day guarantee.

 If you don’t have an infestation, however, now is the time to get recurring pest control service that includes rodent control.
-Our comprehensive residential pest control plans start at just $19.99 a month, and you’ll avoid the costlier problems of getting rid of infestations.
+Our comprehensive residential pest control plans have low monthly fees, and you’ll avoid the costlier problems of getting rid of infestations.